kieranpotts/makebook/docs/en/use/images.md

 # Images

-Use the standard Markdown syntax to create images with captions:
+You can use standard Markdown syntax to create images with captions:

 ```md
 ![Textual description.](images/filename.png)
 ```

 The path to the file must be relative to the location of the `Makefile`.
-This is because Pandoc will automatically include images when generating EPUB and PDF documents, and it will follow the image links from the directory where the `pandoc` command is executed.
+This is because Pandoc will automatically include images when generating EPUB and PDF documents, and when it does so it will follow the image links from the directory where the `pandoc` command is executed.

-Pandoc supports an extended Markdown syntax to resize images:
+Pandoc supports an extended Markdown syntax to support resizing of images:

 ```md
 ![Textual description.](images/filename.png){ width=50% height=50% }